happyuc-project/web3j/docs/source/smart_contracts.rst

    $ solc <contract>.sol --bin --abi --optimize -o <output-dir>/

-The *--bin* and *--abi* compiler arguments are both required to take full advantage of working with smart contracts from web3j.
+The *--bin* and *--abi* compiler arguments are both required to take full advantage of working with smart contracts from webuj.

 *--bin*
-  Outputs a Solidity binary file containing the hex-encoded binary to provide with the transaction request.
+  Outputs a Solidity binary file containing the hex-encoded binary to provide with the reqTransaction request.

 *--abi*